Mcnoble1/DLT-Earth-Hack-Methodologies/Circular Economy Methodology for Encouraging Plastic Recycling/README.md

 Contributions to the UN Sustainable Development Goals

-PCEMs adequately implementing Cercarbono's SDGs tool shall be awarded a differentiation seal, shown on the retirement certificate and in EcoRegistry platform
+PCEMs adequately implementing Cercarbono's SDGs tool shall be awarded a differentiation seal, shown on the retirement certificate and in the EcoRegistry platform

-Financial additionality must be demonstrated applying the most recent version of UNFCCC - CDM Tool 27 Investment Analysis.
+Financial additionality must be demonstrated by applying the most recent version of UNFCCC - CDM Tool 27 Investment Analysis.

 Tool 01 of CDM using additionality steps of this methodology